Verity Marketing Agency Terms of Service

 Project fees may be billed upfront, in milestones, or as otherwise stated in the Order;

-Client authorizes Verity and/or its payment processor to charge Client’s selected payment method for
+Client authorizes Verity and/or its payment processor to charge Client’s selected payment method for approved one-time and recurring amounts;

 Client is responsible for keeping payment information current;